AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/using-the-home-area/my-updates-area.md

   </tr>
   <tr>
    <td role="rowheader"><strong>Object permissions</strong></td>
-   <td> <p>View permissions or higher to projects, tasks, issues, documents where you are tagged in a conversation or need to resolve an approval</p> <p>For information on requesting additional access, see <a href="../../../workfront-basics/grant-and-request-access-to-objects/request-access.md" class="MCXref xref">Request access to objects </a>.</p> </td>
+   <td> <p>[!UICONTROL View] permissions or higher to projects, tasks, issues, documents where you are tagged in a conversation or need to resolve an approval</p> <p>For information on requesting additional access, see <a href="../../../workfront-basics/grant-and-request-access-to-objects/request-access.md" class="MCXref xref">Request access to objects </a>.</p> </td>
   </tr>
  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your [!DNL Workfront] administrator.
+To find out what plan, license type, or access you have, contact your [!DNL Workfront] administrator.

 ## Prerequisites

 You must have the following before you begin:

-* If you have a [!DNL Workfront] license other than Review, your [!DNL Workfront] or Group administrator must add the [!UICONTROL My Updates] area to the Main Menu using a layout template and assign you to that template.
+* If you have a [!DNL Workfront] license other than [!UICONTROL Review], your [!DNL Workfront] or Group administrator must add the [!UICONTROL My Updates] area to the [!UICONTROL Main Menu] using a layout template and assign you to that template.

-* Review-license users can view the [!UICONTROL My Updates] area in their Main Menu by default.
+* Review-license users can view the [!UICONTROL My Updates] area in their [!UICONTROL Main Menu] by default.

-## Access the My Updates area
+## Access the [!UICONTROL My Updates] area

-1. Click **[!UICONTROL My Updates]** in the **Main Menu**.
+1. Click **[!UICONTROL My Updates]** in the **[!UICONTROL Main Menu]**.

    ![](assets/access-my-updates-from-main-menu-reviewer-user-nwe-350x294.png)

-   The My Updates area opens.
+   The [!UICONTROL My Updates] area opens.

    The approvals and requests for access that are assigned to you are listed in the first half of the page, under My Updates.